ifsneha/ifsneha/README.md

-- 👋 Hi, I’m @ifsneha
+- 👋 Hi, I’m Neha
 - 👀 I’m interested in gaming and reading
-- 🌱 I’m currently learning Ruby
+- 🌱 I’m currently learning
 - 💞️ I’m not looking to collaborate on anything currently
 - 📫 How to reach me : 111513nehas@gmail.com or goldenstudlife@gmail.com
 - 😄 Pronouns: She/Her